kshannon-ucsd/cogs9/pages/getting-started.md

 permalink: /getting started
 ---

+{% assign variables = site.data[site.data_folder].variables %}
 # Getting Started

-1. Join the class Discord: Link TBD
+1. Join the class Discord: **{{ variables.discord_link }}**
    - Use Discord to ask questions and get help from your fellow students, TAs, IAs, and myself
-   - In-class polls (instead of iclickers) are done through Discord, as well as for questions that we do not have time to answer in class.
+   - In-class polls (instead of iclickers) are done through Discord, as well as for in-class discussions
-2. Register for class Gradescope
+2. Register for the class Gradescope
-   -  link-{{ variables.gradescope_link }}
+   -  Gradescope link: **{{ variables.gradescope_link }}**
-   -  **entry code:** {{ variables.gradescope_entry_code }}
+   -  Entry code: **{{ variables.gradescope_entry_code }}**
    -  When registering for **Gradescope** you must include your **Student ID/PID** and **UCSD Email**.
-3. Start Reading 1, it is the longest by far
+3. Start Reading 1, it is a very long reading, the longest by far!
-4. Make sure you attend discussion section during week 2, we will be forming groups for the final project
+4. Make sure you attend discussion section during week 2, we will be forming project groups
-5. Come to one office hour or come up to the front after or before class to say hi and introduce yourself!
+5. Stop by one of the office hours or come up to the front of class before or after to say hi and introduce yourself!
+I'd love to meet and get to know you.